Best 10 SAST Tools For Development Teams (2026)

 GitLab Advanced SAST performs cross-file, cross-function taint analysis that follows untrusted inputs through entire application flows, catching vulnerabilities that single-file scanners miss.
 It is built for teams already invested in GitLab’s DevSecOps platform and requires the Ultimate tier.
 We think the native integration eliminates tool sprawl for GitLab shops that want SAST without managing external scanning infrastructure.

-Teams praise the seamless pipeline integration and the compliance dashboard that consolidates code quality and security posture.
+Teams praise the smooth pipeline integration and the compliance dashboard that consolidates code quality and security posture.
 Documentation is clear and well-organized.
 Something to be aware of is that the UI takes time to learn; new users report getting lost initially before building familiarity.
 The cost jump between Premium and Ultimate editions is significant, and hybrid infrastructure for large deployments adds complexity.

 We think GitLab Advanced SAST works best if you are committed to GitLab as your DevSecOps platform.
 The native integration keeps security findings where developers already work without external tooling overhead.
 The cross-file taint analysis catches vulnerabilities that simpler scanners miss.
 If you are not on GitLab, this is not a reason to switch on its own.
 For GitLab Ultimate customers, this adds meaningful security depth.